dynarithmic/Twainsave/README.md

 # TwainSave
 TwainSave is a free, open source version of Dynarithmic Software's [TwainSave](http://www.dynarithmic.com/onlinehelp5/twainsave_opensource/Introduction.html) command-line program to access TWAIN devices and convert scanned pages to image files (BMP, JPEG, TIFF, etc).
 This version is licensed under the Apache 2.0 license.

-Note that this version of TwainSave currently lacks some features of the commercial version of TwainSave.
-We are in the process of adding these features to the open source version periodically.
+Close to all of the functionality that is in the commercial version of TwainSave is implemented in the open source version.

-Currently, close to all of the functionality that is in the commercial version of TwainSave is implemented in the open source version.
+Note that there are two copies of the TwainSave executable files for each architecture and TWAIN device  (32-bit and 64-bit).
+To access 32-bit TWAIN devices, you must run the 32-bit version of TwainSave, and similarly, to access 64-bit TWAIN devices, you must run the 64-bit version of TwainSave.

-Note that there are two copies of the TwainSave executable files for each architecture (32-bit and 64-bit).
 In the <a href="https://github.com/dynarithmic/twainsave/tree/master/binaries/32-bit" target="_blank">32-bit version of TwainSave</a>, you will see **twainsave.exe**, and **twainsave-opensource.exe**, and for the <a href="https://github.com/dynarithmic/twainsave/tree/master/binaries/64-bit" target="_blank">64-bit version of TwainSave</a>, the executable files are **twainsave-opensource.exe** and **twainsave64.exe**.

 # Getting started
 There currently isn't an installation package, so the installation will be manual (but very simple).